Victor-Dixon/projectscanner/docs/GITHUB_TOKEN_GUIDE.md

 ### Step 2: Generate New Token
 1. Click **Generate new token** → **Generate new token (classic)**
-2. Give it a descriptive name like "ProjectScanner Library"
+2. Give it a descriptive name like "project-scanner Library"
 3. Set expiration (recommend 90 days for security)
 4. Select scopes:
    - ✅ **repo** (Full control of private repositories)